Data journalist. Watchdog reporter. Educator.

 After a few years at the Oshkosh (Wis.)
 Northwestern, she attended graduate school at the University of Missouri-Columbia.
 A graduate research assistant position with Investigative Reporters and Editors built up her data skills and introduced her to the fabulous world of data journalism and the NICAR community.

 After graduation, she worked at the non-profit Center for Public Integrity, leading a national, data-driven investigation into campaign finance abuses.
-Then she spent nearly three years as the sports database editor for USA Today.
+Then she spent nearly three years as the sports data editor for USA Today.

 In 2005, she chose to move to her home state of Minnesota and spent nine years as data editor at the St. Paul Pioneer Press.